M-TorresDeveloper/server/README.md

 - ✔️ npm install to install dependencies

-- ✔️ npm build to generate files to production
+- ✔️ npm run build to generate files to production

 - ✔️ npm start to init server in production
 -